Jonas Wood: Process

 During his student years, he explored making collage-like works based on montaged photographs that he took of himself, his friends, and their surroundings.
 Wood now paints from studies (collages and drawings) and sometimes uses photography, but most of his works and studies are part of the larger plan of creating paintings.
 Wood states, "I work from photos.
 I collect photos, ones I’ve taken or I’ve appropriated or that other people have sent to me.
 And then I either make a collage of those things or work directly from photos.
 And a bunch of times, I'll make a drawing from a found photo, a photo collage, or photo I took, and then make a painting from that drawing."
 Wood has also done etchings.
 He maintains active drawing, printmaking, and collage practices, each of which helps him generate techniques that he eventually uses in his paintings.

 Wood's studio is filled with the objects that influence his work, such as his children's drawings, plants, vessels, and sport memorabilia.
 An example of this includes a giant basketball sculpture by Paa Joe.
-He also works in close proximity to his partner, Shio Kusaka, whose work he appropriates and collaborates with.
+He also works close to his partner, Shio Kusaka, whose work he appropriates and collaborates with.
 Wood's influences are also auditory, as he tends to listen to basketball podcasts while he works.

 A New York Times article by Janelle Zara states, "the studio is where Wood culls various photographs from the internet or his own archive and uses them as source material for his paintings".
 The appropriated imagery is organized in labeled folders in his studio to be physically accessible during his painting process.
 The images are printed out and pinned onto walls, then flattened and distilled into blocks of color.
 Wood then layers these "dense graphic patterns, overlapping fields of stipples and stripes, circles, squares, dots and wood grains".